Got questions? You’re in the right place.

 What happens after you meet your perfect Grandnanny?

-Once you’ve met and decided you want to appoint your Grandnanny you will be sent a £50.00 invoice which covers our administration costs and contributes towards your Grandnanny’s enhanced DBS checks, safeguarding and first aid training.
+Once you’ve met and decided you want to appoint your Grandnanny you will be sent a £50.00 set-up fee invoice which covers our administration costs and contributes towards your Grandnanny’s enhanced DBS checks, safeguarding and first aid training.
 As soon as this is paid we can continue with onboarding your Grandnanny.

 We will draft an offer letter on your behalf.
 This outlines the basic details of your role including: minimum weekly hours, a basic job description, top-line benefits, conditions of the offer (completion of Enhanced DBS, first aid and safeguarding training) and agreed hourly salary.

 Once your offer is accepted, we will set up your account with HMRC from which we will administer PAYE on your behalf.
 We will provide a payslip to your Grandnanny at the end of every month and provide you with a copy.
 If your Grandnanny works more hours, they are responsible for letting us know.
 If you or your Grandnanny tells us that there has been a one-off change in monthly hours then we will add this time to your monthly fee.

 What are the fees?

 You will pay a flat fee of £14/hour to Grandnanny Ltd. £10.75 of this is paid straight onto your Grandnanny through PAYE and they will receive a payslip from us once a month.
 The rest covers administration, payroll, peer support groups, Grandnanny training, recruitment, and ongoing customer service support to you and your Grandnanny.

 How do employment contracts and job descriptions work?

 We believe that Grandnannies provide a valuable service to families and should have proper contracts and fair pay.
 That’s why you become their Employer and we set Grandnanny pay at the London Living Wage.
 We can’t provide contracts but we will provide a guidance document and sign-post you to useful resources.